Skip to content

 How does ZeptoMail differ from the regular SMTP server?

-Free-tier and credit-pack mails go through mail.larskaesberg.de, the operator's own SMTP server.
-Subscriber mail routes through Zoho ZeptoMail (api.zeptomail.eu) — a transactional-only provider, EU-hosted, with significantly better inbox placement.
-If ZeptoMail is ever unreachable, paid sends fall back to the regular SMTP server automatically and you get a once-per-hour notification.
+Free-tier mails (and bonus-credit overflow in the default free mode) go through mail.larskaesberg.de, the operator's own SMTP server.
+Mail for Standard/Pro subscribers and for servers in the credit-funded zeptomail mode routes through Zoho ZeptoMail (api.zeptomail.eu) — a transactional-only provider, EU-hosted, with significantly better inbox placement.
+If ZeptoMail is ever unreachable, paid sends fall back to the regular SMTP server automatically — no action needed on your side.

 Are emails stored anywhere?